Formyselfonly/KerryWeb3Guard/README.md

 ## Important Disclaimer

-KerryChainGuard provides risk hints only.
+KerryWeb3Guard provides risk hints only.
 It is not financial advice or legal advice.
 Users should still verify information independently before any wallet connection, signature, approval, or transfer.